DiamondGotCat/FastDP/README.md

 3. **File Transfer:**
    - The client will connect to the server, perform the FastDP handshake, exchange headers, and begin transmitting the file in chunks.
    - Upon completion, the server saves the received file as `received_file`.

-4. **Reconnection Handling:**
-   - The implementation includes basic reconnection logic after transmitting 0.5 GB of data.
-   - Both client and server notify each other to reconnect, managing memory usage and preventing timeouts.

 ### Notes and Considerations